Lend-Lease Sherman tanks: Canada

 The United States officially did not list Canada as a Lend-Lease recipient, but did create the 1941 Joint Defense Production Committee with Canada so that "each country should provide the other with the defense articles which it is best able to produce" and American Locomotive Company enabled its Canadian subsidiary, the Montreal Locomotive Works, to build M4A1 variants in Canada.
 Canada received four Shermans under Lend-Lease; the mechanism of this is not fully understood.
 The MLW built 188 Shermans called the Grizzly I cruiser in Canadian service, which were restricted to training.
 As there was sufficient production capacity in the US, the MLW investment in Ram and Sherman tank production was turned to building of the Sexton self-propelled guns which used the 25pdr gun-howitzer on M3 or M4 chassis.
 In European combat, the Canadian Army used American-built Shermans supplied by the UK.
 These were armed with 75 mm, 105 mm and 17-pounder guns.

 China

 Chinese forces based in British India received 100 M4A4 Shermans from British stocks and used them to great effect against considerably-inferior Japanese tanks and their infantry in the subsequent offensives, such as in Battle of Northern Burma and Western Yunnan, between 1943 and 1944.
-After the war, some vehicles remaining in India went to the British, with several others put to use by the Nationalist Chinese (Kuomintang) against Chinese communist (CCP) forces in the Chinese Civil War until the KMT's defeat in 1949.
+An estimated 812 Shermans were provided under Lend-Lease.
+After the war, some vehicles remaining in India went to the British, with several others put to use by the Nationalist Chinese (Kuomintang or KMT) against Chinese communist forces in the Chinese Civil War until the KMT's defeat in 1949.